 God wired me up as a reader who loves to pass on the information I learn to others.
-Thus, I taught high school English for sixteen years, and from early in my walk with Christ, I sought out resources to help my knowledge of the Bible and God grow deeper.
+Thus, I taught high school English for sixteen years, and from early in my walk with Christ I sought out resources to help my knowledge of God and the Bible grow deeper.

 In 2011, I started teaching theology and apologetics classes at my church, Point Community Church, but it became clear to me if I wanted to go as deep as I desired, I would have to go to seminary.
 In 2012, I started attending Southern Baptist Theological Seminary part-time as a distance student.